sripwoud/dune-ts/README.md

 ## Motivation

 Dune Analytics is a great tool for querying blockchain data.
 However, it is currently only browser based which is not very developer friendly.
 An official API is being developed but is only opened in [private beta](https://dune.com/docs/api/).
 This library aims to provide an alternative way to integrate Dune Analytics into your Typescript projects.

 ## Features

 - [x] Authentication with password and username.
+- [x] Fetch results from Dune Analytics queries without parameters
-- [ ] Fetch results from Dune Analytics queries.
+- [ ] Fetch results from Dune Analytics queries with parameters

 ## Installation